Try Out Our NEW Disneyland Ticket Calculator!

 Tony’s Town Square Restaurant | Table Service Restaurant

 If there are two things people love, it’s Italian food and dogs.
 Fortunately, Tony’s Town Square Restaurant kind of has both.
 Inspired by the movie Lady & the Tramp, Tony’s Town Square is meant to be the restaurant where that famous spaghetti noodle kiss happened.
 In fact, if you take a look at the ground in front of the restaurant, you might even see Lady’s and Tramp’s paw prints inscribed in a heart.
-Menu options here are basic Italian, including pizza, a Roman-style Steak, and pasta.
+Menu options here are basic Italian, including pizza, a Butcher’s Steak, and pasta.
 This is by no means gourmet Italian food, but with plenty of kid-friendly options and cute theming, it’s an enjoyable place to eat in Magic Kingdom.

 Tomorrowland Restaurants